HeyZeet/Flood/README.md

 - Carryable selector HUD appears while selecting a tool/weapon and hides after selection.
 - Scoreboard and round winner display show at round end.
 - Winner preview displays a rotating player model.
+- A simple crosshair keeps build/combat aiming centered on the same origin.

+### Maps And Presentation

+- `basemap.scene` is the current arena map in the repo.
+- Water sizing/offsets are tuned around the `MainRoom` gameplay space.
+- The map uses a daytime outdoor arena direction with enclosed walls.
+- The water setup is designed so the gameplay water volume can stay hidden while the visible surface provides the look.

 ## Project Structure